alex-gamero/100-days-of-code/r2-log.md

 ### R2D16
 Today I had a network programming lab, which went really well, then a couple of theory classes, and I was able to review some code in the evening.

+### R2D17
+Today I had classes and labs on BI and data analytics.
+It went really well, and I was able to make progress on quite a few assignments from the program.